psaux-it/woocommerce-aras-kargo/README.md

 ## Pluginless pure linux server side bash script solution #root
 [![N|Solid](https://www.cyberciti.biz/media/new/category/old/terminal.png)](https://www.psauxit.com)

 The aim of this bash script solution is effortlessly integrate WooCommerce and ARAS cargo with help of AST plugin.
-With some drawbacks still very useful for low volume e-commerce platforms.
-Hope the further version will not have any drawback.
 Note that this is not a deep integrate solution.
 Instead of syncing your order with Aras end just listens ARAS for newly created cargo tracking numbers and match them with application (WooCommerce) side customer info.

 ## What is the actual solution here exactly?
 > This automation updates woocomerce order status from processing to completed (REST),